• Skip to main content

 The asymmetric modern

-A deliberately off-balance arrangement that creates movement.
-Choose an odd number of prints, vary the sizes on purpose, and step them diagonally or stagger the baseline.
-Leave intentional negative space rather than filling every gap.
-Best for contemporary, design-led rooms.
+A deliberately asymmetric arrangement can create movement.
+Vary the sizes on purpose, step them diagonally or stagger the baseline, and leave intentional negative space rather than filling every opening.

 The linear row